 Are there any substitutes for granulated sugar?

-While granulated sugar is recommended for meringue, alternatives like powdered erythritol or other natural sweeteners can be used, but they may affect the texture and stability.
+You could try powdered erythritol or other natural sweeteners but they might change texture and stability.

 Can meringue cookies be made vegan?